triton-inference-server/pytriton/docs/inference_callable.md

 ### Batching decorator

-In many cases it is much more convenient to get input already batched in form of numpy array (instead of list of separate requests).
+In many cases it is much more convenient to get input already batched in form of numpy array (instead of a list of separate requests).
-For such cases we prepared `@batch` decorator that adapts generic input into batched form (it passes kwargs to inference function where each named input contains numpy array with batch of requests received by Triton server).
+For such cases we prepared `@batch` decorator that adapts generic input into batched form (it passes kwargs to inference function where each named input contains a numpy array with a batch of requests received by the Triton server).

 Below we show difference between decorated and undecorated function bound with triton: